 Saffron and other herbs

-"Having a couple of glasses of coffee without sugar eventually improves mood also and also lower the risks of being depressed or even committing suicide", says an American scientific journal.
+"Having a couple of glasses of coffee without sugar eventually improves mood also and also lowers the risks of being depressed or even committing suicide", says an American scientific journal.
 This also helps to explain why those eating plant-rich diets have lower rates of depression.

-In as much as medication seem to provide rapid first-aid help to depressed patients, it is not advised for long-term use.
+In as much as medication seems to provide rapid first-aid help to depressed patients, it is not advised for long-term use.
 Natural and plant-based foods, exercises and social integration will give a holistic remedy to the situation.

 Dixon Clarke SE, Ramsay RR.
 Dietary inhibitors of monoamine oxidase A. J Neural Transm.

 Lai JS, Hiles S, Bisquera A, Hure AJ, McEvoy M, Attia J. A systematic review and meta-analysis of dietary patterns and depression in community-dwelling adults.
 Am J Clin Nutr.
 2014;99(1):181–97.